Before I Fade banner

 Before I Fade

-A 2D visual novel where you wake up exactly 1 month after you died.
-Find out what happened to you and who killed your ghost before you fade away.
+A 2D visual novel where you wake up as a ghost, exactly 1 month after you died.
+Find out what happened and who killed you before you fade away.

 Demo Repository